 Employers often assume that they can fire an at-will employee at any time for any reason.
 This is not entirely true.
-In California, a company can fire an employee for any reason except for a reason that violates the law.
+In California, a company can fire an employee for any reason except for something that violates the law.
 For example, an employer cannot fire an employee for his or her gender.
 Unfortunately, an employee getting fired for their gender or being pregnant is still common.

 In Jaurez v.
-AutoZone, plaintiff sued AutoZone in San Diego Federal Court for sex discrimination and retaliation under California law.
+AutoZone, plaintiff (represented by the amazing Lawrance Bohm) sued AutoZone in San Diego Federal Court for sex discrimination and retaliation under California law.
 Over the course of her employment, plaintiff noticed that male employees were treated more favorable than female employees.
 For example, less experience male employees were being promoted more often than female employees.
 Even though she was very qualified, plaintiff was consistently brushed aside for promotion and inexperienced and unqualified male employees would be promoted instead.
 Several years into her employment, plaintiff became pregnant and almost instantly adverse action was taken against her by her employer upon her telling the employer the good news.
 The district manager made snarky comments to her about her being pregnant, nitpicked at all her work, placed her on a performance improvement plan and was even demoted back to assistant manager.
 She as replaced by a male store manager.
 She was fired after she returned from maternity leave for allegedly not being trustworthy.

 AutoZone’s lawyers argued that there was no evidence to support Plaintiff’s case.
 AutoZone’s lawyers further argued that Plaintiff was a manipulator who lied and made threats to receive promotions.